gajus/brim/.readme/README.md

 Brim solves all of these issues and provides a seamless ground for controlling the state of the view:

-* It determines when user is in the minimal-ui.
+* Determines when user is in the minimal-ui.
-* It determines when the view changes.
+* Determines when the view changes.
-* It provides a UI to instruct user to enter the minimal-ui.
+* Provides a UI to instruct user to enter the minimal-ui.
-* It locks user in the minimal-ui (following the spec defined in the iOS 7.1).
+* Locks user in the minimal-ui (following the spec defined in the iOS 7.1).
-* It makes the minimal-ui persist.
+* Makes the view persist when page is reloaded or device orientation changes.

 ## The Underlying Implementation